mjordan/islandora_bagger/README.md

 └── tagmanifest-sha1.txt
 ```

-## REST interface usage (experimental)
+## REST interface usage

 Islandora Bagger can also create Bags via a simple REST interface.
 It does this by receiving a `PUT` request containing the node ID of the Islandora object to be bagged in a "Islandora-Node-ID" header and by receiving a YAML configuration file as the body of the request.
 Using this information, it adds the request to a queue (see below).
-The REST interface also provides the ability to `GET` a Bag's location.
+The REST interface also provides the ability to `GET` a Bag's download URL.

 Islandora Bagger processes the queue by inspecting each entry and fetching the files and other data from the Islandora instance required to create the object's Bag.